 They allow you to make smooth turns around corners, since inner wheels will rotate faster than outer wheels while turning.
 If you did not have any differentials in your vehicle, then all the wheels will revolve at similar speeds.

-5 Symptoms of Bad Front & Rear Differentials
+5 Bad Front & Rear Differential Symptoms

 If you have wheels and tires traveling at the same speed as you turn a corner, the inner tires are going to have more wear put on them because they’re rotating faster.
-This means the treads of your tires are going to get worn or possibly even damaged.
-Since new tires cost at least $100 each these days, you don’t want to chance getting bad tires from having bad differentials.
+This means the treads of your tires are going to get worn at a very high rate.

-Differentials are what help you handle your vehicle when you make a turn.
-Since the wheels are not able to readjust their speeds if you have bad differentials, this means you will have a much more difficult time handling your vehicle.
-In fact, the handling will be quite unpredictable, and this could easily lead to an accident.
-Anytime you notice handling difficulties, get your vehicle to a mechanic right away and have your differentials checked out.
+Differentials are what allow your vehicle to corner comfortably when you make a turn.
+Since the wheels are not able to readjust their speeds if you have a faulty differential, this means you will have a much harder time driving your car when turning.

 If the universal joints of your differentials get too worn out, the drive shaft will start to vibrate.
 You will feel the vibrations even more as you step on the gas pedal to accelerate your vehicle.
 The vibrations will get even worse if there is a differential fluid leak.

 If you have a worn differential, its gears will start to grind a lot more.
 This may even cause humming noises to emerge from the grinding of the gears.
 You will hear the humming sound get louder as you accelerate the vehicle.

 - The Differential Fluid Change Interval and Cost: Front and Rear

 - The Advantages and Disadvantages of Limited Slip Differential

 Front and Rear Differential Repair Cost